ThiagoMartinsThome/Command_Line/Exercises.md

 ## Content utilities

-1.Use Text_example.txt to generate a new file with the same content but with line number at the beginning of each line.
+1. Use Text_example.txt to generate a new file with the same content but with line number at the beginning of each line.
-2.Generate a new file with twice the content of “Text_example.txt” one after another inside the file. (one full text content after another)
+2. Generate a new file with twice the content of “Text_example.txt” one after another inside the file. (one full text content after another)
-3.Open new shell inside a new terminal tab and using block search execute again the command where we printed the linux details at the beginning of the class (hint: it had "release" in the name)
+3. Open new shell inside a new terminal tab and using block search execute again the command where we printed the linux details at the beginning of the class (hint: it had "release" in the name)
-4.Generate a file with creation timestamp and name of the user who created it on the first line.
+4. Generate a file with creation timestamp and name of the user who created it on the first line.
 Something like this:
 "# This file is created by KSCHOOL on:Sun Nov 26 10:31:06 CET 2017 »
-(hint use command date to generate the time stamp, use man to read the date manual if needed) 5.Save last 20 commands used at command line to a file. (hint use history and redirect the output) 6.Print content of Text_example.txt except first 2 and last 3 lines.
+(hint use command date to generate the time stamp, use man to read the date manual if needed)
+5. Save last 20 commands used at command line to a file. (hint use history and redirect the output)
+6. Print content of Text_example.txt except first 2 and last 3 lines.
-7.How many lines does optd_aircraft.csv file have?
+7. How many lines does optd_aircraft.csv file have?

 ### Solution: